HadrienG2/code-that-counts/src/multithreading-custom.md

   is used to reduce the need for atomic read-modify-write operations, which are expensive, as well as for lost wake-up prevention.
 Non-blocking access is used to read out state or overwrite it without looking at the existing value.
-- Condition variables are only used when   waiting for a job to come up, which takes unbounded time.
+- OS-mediated waiting is only used when waiting for a job to come up, which takes unbounded time.
 Other waits, which are expected to be very short, are handled through spinlocks instead.

 How well does this work out?

-- 2 well-pinned threads beat sequential counting above 256 thousand iterations.
+- 2 well-pinned threads beat sequential counting above 256 thousand iterations (16x better).
-- 4 well-pinned threads do so above 1 million iterations.
+- 4 well-pinned threads do so above 1 million iterations (8x better).
-- 8 threads do so above 4 million iterations.
+- 8 threads do so above 2 million iterations (8x better).
-- 16 hyperthreads do so above 8 million iterations.
+- 16 hyperthreads do so above 8 million iterations, (4x better).

-So, with this specialized implementation, we've cut down the small-task overhead by a factor of around 4x with respect to the rayon version at higher thread counts, and 16x at low thread counts.
+So, with this specialized implementation, we've cut down the small-task overhead by a sizable factor that goes up as the number of threads goes down.